-All other services should be transferred as soon as possible to the State and the City.
+Accountant General Administrator General Audit Legal Department Printing and Stationery All other services should be transferred as soon as possible to the State and the City.
 Transfer of certain services to the Jewish Provisional Council of Government could be effected easily enough.
 Besides the fact that the Jewish Agency has had for many years an organisation very similar to government organisation, plans have been made for this eventuality.
 On the contrary, it is to be feared that transfer to the Arab State would, in most cases, mean dereliction of the service, since there will be no authority to which such transfer may be effected, capable of assuming responsibility.

 VI.
-In view of the Arab resistance and non-cooperation the administration of the Palestinian territory might have been successfully undertaken by the Commission only if:
+In view of the Arab resistance and non-cooperation the administration

-- (a) An adequate armed force, well equipped with tanks, armoured cars, appropriate artillery and air force had taken positions before the end of the Mandate; - (b) The Commission or its technical Services were able to arrive in Palestine at least two months before the termination of the Mandate and had thus the required time for planning the reorganisation of functions and redistribution of personnel; - (c) The Commission were able to muster the required number of neutrals to be appointed in the Administration of Arab and mixed areas
+- VI.
+In view of the Arab resistance and non-cooperation the administration of the Palestinian territory might have been successfully undertaken by the Commission only if: - (a) An adequate armed force, well equipped with tanks, armoured cars, appropriate artillery and air force had taken positions before the end of the Mandate; - (b) The Commission or its technical services were able to arrive in Palestine at least two months before the termination of the Mandate and had thus the required time for planning the reorganisation of functions and redistribution of personnel; - (c) The Commission were able to muster the required number of neutrals to be appointed in the Administration of Arab and mixed areas.